I’m here to help you

 I'm here to support you in any way I can and help to find a resolution to problems you may be facing with housing, welfare, immigration or a range of other issues.
 Please register below and I will investigate your case.
 We aim to respond to all queries within 30 days.
 You will always receive a written response.

-If you’ve already submitted a case request and haven’t yet heard back from me, please don’t send another one.
+If you’ve already submitted a case request and haven’t yet heard back from me, we appreciate your patience in waiting for a reply.
 Please wait 30 days before contacting us again to chase progress.

 Please note, strict Parliamentary protocol dictates I can only deal with concerns relating to or respond to policy queries of constituents resident in Stockton South.
 If I am not your Member of Parliament, please re-direct your query to your own MP.
 If you are unsure, you can check this here.